Beta-23/Intro-Meteor/README.md

 #Intro-Meteor

-This is an introduction to Meteor for programing beginners.
+This is an introduction to Meteor for programming beginners.

 ##Introduction